Find Grad Schools

 51 Yearly Graduations

-Georgia Institute of Technology - Main Campus tops the list of the most popular school in the U.S. for CIS majors who are seeking their doctor's degree.
+The most popular school in the United States for cis students seekinga doctor's degree is Georgia Institute of Technology - Main Campus.
 Roughly 39,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,258 per year, while in-state graduate students, on average, pay $14,570 per year.
-For the 2020-2021 academic year, 51 doctor's degrees were handed out to CIS majors at Georgia Tech.
-Around 2% of these students were from an underrepresented racial-ethnic group, and 12% were women.
+The average in-state tuition for full-time undergraduates is $10,258 per year, while in-state graduate students, on average, pay $14,064 per year.
+During the most recent year for which we have data, 51 people received their doctor's degree in cis from Georgia Tech.
+About 26% of this group were women, and 11% were students from an underrepresented racial-ethnic group.

 48 Yearly Graduations

-The 2nd most popular school in the country for CIS majors who are seeking their doctor's degree is University of Washington - Seattle Campus.
+The 2nd most popular school in the country for cis majors who are seeking their doctor's degree is University of Washington - Seattle Campus.
 Each year, around 48,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,927 per year, while in-state graduate students, on average, pay $16,605 per year.
-For the 2020-2021 academic year, 48 doctor's degrees were handed out to CIS majors at UW Seattle.
-Of these students, 25% were women and 13% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,189 per year, while in-state graduate students, on average, pay $17,004 per year.
+During the most recent year for which we have data, 48 people received their doctor's degree in cis from UW Seattle.
+Of these students, 44% were women and 21% were members of underrepresented racial-ethnic groups.

 #3